Cordyceps - New Research on Allergies

-Hot of the press this year published in the journal Biological and Pharmaceutical Bulletin is a study showing cordyceps may have a roll in the treatment of allergic and inflammatory diseases.
-Before diving into the results, a quick review of what causes may allergies including asthma, eczema, seasonal allergies rashes, and inflammatory eye conditions…
+Hot of the press this year published in the journal Biological and Pharmaceutical Bulletin is a study showing cordyceps may have a role in the treatment of allergic and inflammatory diseases.
+Before diving into the results, a quick review of what causes many allergies including asthma, eczema, seasonal allergies rashes, and inflammatory eye conditions…

 Allergic conditions are associated with activation of a nasty immune cell called the mast cell.
 Mast cells are the “master” regulators of the immune system.
 Importantly, they contain sacs, which house biologically active substances called mediators.
 When these mediators get released, inflammatory havoc ensues.
 Some of these mediators include histamine and TNF-alpha.